A Saucer of Loneliness: Summary

 "She said nothing, but it was as if a light came from her, more light and far less shadow than the practiced moon could cast.
 Among the many things it meant was that even to loneliness there is an end, for those who are lonely enough, long enough."

 And the meaning of the saucer has become clear: it too was a bottle cast into the interplanetary or galactic sea, by some alien being also consumed by loneliness.

 In 2004, "A Saucer Of Loneliness" was nominated for a 'Retro Hugo' for Short Story 1954 (Hugo Award for Best Short Story).
 It was also the title of the seventh book in the anthology series The Collected Short Stories of Theodore Sturgeon, published in 2000.
+Collected in "The Worlds of Science Fiction, 1963.

 Twilight Zone episode

 The TV adaptation differs from the short story in several aspects mostly due to TV storytelling requirements.
 The woman's loneliness, revealed only gradually in the short story, is obvious from the beginning in the episode.
 The time frame is shorter.
 The resolution (the orb) is missing in the short story.